MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPDeletedMicrosoft365Group.md

 # Get-PnPDeletedMicrosoft365Group

 ## SYNOPSIS

+**Required Permissions**

+  * Microsoft Graph API : One of Group.Read.All, Group.ReadWrite.All

 Gets one deleted Microsoft 365 Group or a list of deleted Microsoft 365 Groups

 ## SYNTAX